arunbaby0/arunbaby.com/_ai_agents/0020-speech-to-speech-agents.md

 *   **Emotion** is preserved, enabling true empathy in medical/support agents.
 *   **Complexity** shifts from "Pipeline Engineering" (gluing STT/TTS) to "Model Deployment" (hosting a massive transformer).

-This concludes our section on **Real-Time & Voice**.
-We have moved from simple WebSockets to cutting-edge Omni-models.

-In the next section (Days 21-25), we will move to **Vision Agents**, learning how to make agents "See" screens, documents, and the physical world.
+This concludes the exploration of Real-Time & Voice.
+The journey moves next to **Vision Agents**, learning how to make agents "See" screens, documents, and the physical world.